Prospective Graduate Students

 New Mexico State University’s “Points of Pride”

-National Science Foundation – No. 1 in the nation among peers for science and engineering funding
+National Science Foundation – No. 1 in science & engineering funding

-Brookings Institution – No. 2 nationally for research and improving lives
+Brookings Institution – No. 2 nationally for research impact

-Carnegie Foundation -Ranked as an R2: Doctoral University — Higher
+Carnegie Foundation – R1: Doctoral University — Higher Research Activity

 About the College of Engineering

-College of Engineering faculty members are national and international leaders in their fields conducting cutting-edge, highly technical research.
-While pursuing your graduate degree, you will work in an exciting and collaborative environment that will lead you to a path of rewarding research and potential new career opportunities.
+College of Engineering faculty members are national and international leaders conducting cutting-edge, highly technical research.
+As a graduate student, you will work in a collaborative environment that opens doors to rewarding research and new career opportunities.

 Among our research strengths are: